 July 2023 - Infinity (apparently)

-Competing in FRC robotics taught me about the wonders of the CAN bus, I decided that I wanted to learn more about it in vehicles.
-To that end, I purchased a 2012 Chevrolet Malibu that was missing parts of the from a local car auction.
-After fixing up front end of the car, I began reverse engineering all of the onboard communications.
+Competing in FRC robotics taught me about the wonders of CAN networking, I decided that I wanted to learn more about it in vehicles.
+Following the failure of the fuel pump wiring in my dad's car I wanted to see what I could do to make cars more reliable.
+To that end, I purchased a 2.4L 2012 Chevrolet Malibu with engine and frontend damage of the from a local car insurance auction for $700.
+After fixing up front end of the car and repairing the engine, I began reverse engineering all of the onboard communications.
 It has been happily serving as a test platform for my automotive mechanations and car hacking.
 The end goal of this project is to find a way to implement preventative maintainance algorithms into passenger vehicles and to analyze driving habits in the persuit of improving fuel economy.
 It is a work in progress and I plan it to take ~1 year to complete it.
+I am also daily driving this vehicle, it is a valient chariot.
 More updates to come...

 2.4ish GHz Radar System

 Over time I have worked with many different sensors for different projects.
 Among these sensors one type, the distance sensor, has always remained my favorite.
 Within the realm of distance sensing, one sensor was always enticing to me, the holy grail of distance sensing, the radio detection and ranging (radar) sensor.
 In accordance with my desire to work with one so I set out to build my own.
 It taught me loads about PCB design, RF technology and electronics.

 I had a few upcoming projects that I needed to do some basic welding on so, instead of spending money on a welder, I made this arc welder out of 2 microwave transformers.
 It works pretty well, it has power adjustment, a voltage meter as well as a nice, relatively safe housing.
 I have done some basic welds with it and it works pretty well, hopefully it doesn't kill me...